-\\\ 31.
-Maintenance of Existing Flood Control Facilities, Discharges of dredged or fill material \\\ 31.
-Maintenance of Existing Flood Control Facilities.
-Discharges of dredged or fill material resulting from activities associated with the maintenance of existing flood control facilities, including debris basins, retention/detention basins, levees, and channels that: (i) Were previously authorized by the Corps by individual permit, general permit, or 33 CPR 330.3, or did not require a permit at the time they were constructed, or (ii) were constructed by the Corps and transferred to a non-Federal sponsor for operation and maintenance.
-Activities authorized by this NWP are limited to those resulting from maintenance activities that are conducted within the "maintenance baseline," as described in the definition below.
-Discharges of dredged or fill materials associated with maintenance activities in flood control facilities in any watercourse that the agreements have been approximated to be within the maintenance baseline."

-"maintenance baseline," as described in the definition below.
-Discharges of Gredged or fill materials associated with maintenance activities in flood control facilities in any watercourse that have previously been determined to be within the maintenance baseline are authorized under this NWP.
-To the extent that a Corps permit is required, this NWP authorizes the removal of vegetation from levees associated with the flood control project.
-This NWP does not authorize the removal of sediment and associated vegetation from natural water courses except when these activities have been included in the maintenance baseline.
+31. Maintenance of Existing Flood Control Facilities.
+Discharges of dredged or fill material resulting from activities associated with the maintenance of existing flood control facilities, including debris basins, retention/detention basins, leves, and channels that: (i) Were previously authorized by the Corps by individual permit, general permit, or 33 CFR 330.3, or did not require a permit at the time they were constructed, or (ii) were constructed by the Corps and transferred to a non-Federal sponsor for operation and maintenance.
+Activities authorized by this NMP are limited to those resulting from maintenance activities that are conducted within the "maintenance baseline," as described in the definition below.
+Discharges of dredged or fill materials associated with maintenance activities in flood control facilities in any watercourse that have previously been determined to be within the maintenance baseline are authorized under this NMP.
+To the extent that a Corps permit is required, this NMP authorizes the removal of vegetation from leves associated with the flood control project.
+This NMP does not authorize the removal of sediment and associated vegetation from natural water courses except when these activities have been included in the maintenance baseline.
 All dredged material must be placed in an area that has no waters of the United States or a separately authorized disposal site in waters of the United States, and proper siltation controls must be used.